TalasaDev/single-price-grid-component/README.md

 ## Acknowledgments

-There are no words to express the gratitude and respect I have for every single one of the people, individuals or organisations, that enlight my way and help me to become the best version of myself.
+There are no words to express the gratitude and respect I have for every single one of the people, individuals or organisations, that enlight my path with wondeful, fully accessible and free learning resources.

-#freecodecamp, #w3schools, #mdn-mozilla docs, #frontend mentor, YouTube Channels #coder coder, and more.
+#freecodecamp, #w3schools, #mdn-mozilla.docs, #frontend mentor, #100 days CSS, YouTube Channels #codercoder, and more.